 At Teleware, we have products and services that can help your business remain productive throughout the coronavirus crisis:

 - Re:Call is a second number application that enables employees to use their own mobile phone for business without needing to compromise their personal number.
 Any existing landline or mobile numbers can be routed through Re:Call if required.

-- Teleware Communication Manager (TCM) is a cloud-based contact centre which can be set up in a matter of hours.
+- Cloud Contact Centre which can be set up in a matter of hours.
 So, if you have a contact centre operation and need to enable your staff to work from home, this could be a great solution as there’s no infrastructure cost and you can add or remove users quickly and easily.
 Plus, there’s no minimum contract term.